FDMatthias/Session-Helper/README.md

 #### resetExpiryTimeout

 Function to restart the timeout function, using the timeoutInMinutes configuration parameter.
-Underlying it's simply calling _.stopExpiryTimeout_ and _.startExpiryTimeout_:
+Internally it's simply calling _.stopExpiryTimeout_ and _.startExpiryTimeout_:
   `SessionHelper.resetExpiryTimeout()`

 ## TODO